andreitoma37/currency-converter/README.md

 # currency-converter
-I used an api , to convert my currencies to another one
+I used an api , to convert a currencies to another one

 currency converter
 I used javascript to call an api and change the values of some variables